desmos-labs/desmos/docs/architecture/adr-003-endblocker-subspace-checks.md

 * Check if an `uregisterPair` exists when a user is registering himself into a subspace;
 * Save the `unregisterPair` when a user unregister himself from a subspace.

-All the pairs needs to be constantly checked, to do so we will introduce an iterator that will be implemented inside the following function:
+All the pairs needs to be constantly checked and in order to do it we will introduce an iterator that will be implemented inside the following function:
 ```go
  func (k Keeper) IterateUnregisteredPairs(ctx sdk.Context, fn func(index int64, pair types.UnregisteredPair) (stop bool)) {